Pain in fish: Scientific investigation

 The absence of a neocortex does not appear to preclude an organism from experiencing affective states.
 Convergent evidence indicates that non-human animals have the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states along with the capacity to exhibit intentional behaviors.
 Consequently, the weight of evidence indicates that humans are not unique in possessing the neurological substrates that generate consciousness.
 Non-human animals, including all mammals and birds, and many other creatures, including octopuses, also possess these neurological substrates.

-In the 20th and 21st centuries, there were many scientific investigations of pain in non-human animals.
+In the 20th and 21st centuries there were many scientific investigations of pain in non-human animals.

 Dr Lynne Sneddon, with her colleagues, Braithwaite, and Gentle, were the first to discover nociceptors (pain receptors) in fish.
 She stated that fish demonstrate pain-related changes in physiology and behaviour, that are reduced by painkillers, and they show higher brain activity when painfully stimulated.
-Professor Victoria Braithwaite, in her book, Do Fish Feel Pain?, wrote that, fish, like birds and mammals, have a capacity for self-awareness, and can feel pain.
-Donald Broom, Professor of Animal Welfare, Cambridge University, England, said that most mammalian pain systems are also found in fish, who can feel fear and have emotions which are controlled in the fish brain in areas anatomically different but functionally very similar to those in mammals.
+Professor Victoria Braithwaite, in her book Do Fish Feel Pain?, wrote that, fish, like birds and mammals, have a capacity for self-awareness, and can feel pain.
+Donald Broom, Professor of Animal Welfare at the University of Cambridge, said that most mammalian pain systems are also found in fish, who can feel fear and have emotions which are controlled in the fish brain in areas anatomically different but functionally very similar to those in mammals.

 The American Veterinary Medical Association accepts that fish feel pain saying that the evidence supports the position that fish should be accorded the same considerations as terrestrial vertebrates concerning relief from pain.
 The Royal Society for the Prevention of Cruelty to Animals, in Britain, commissioned in 1980 an independent panel of experts.
 They concluded that it was reasonable to believe that all vertebrates are capable of suffering to some degree or another.
 RSPCA Australia more recently added that evidence that fish are capable of experiencing pain and suffering has been growing for some years.
 The European Union Panel on Animal Health and Welfare European Food Safety Authority said that the balance of evidence indicates that some fish species can experience pain.
 The British Farm Animal Welfare Committee 2014's report, Opinion on the Welfare of Farmed Fish, said that the scientific consensus is that fish can detect and respond to noxious stimuli, and experience pain.

 Mammals

 In 2001 studies were published showing that arthritic rats self-select analgesic opiates.

-In 2014, the veterinary Journal of Small Animal Practice published an article on the recognition of pain which started – "The ability to experience pain is universally shared by all mammals..." and in 2015, it was reported in the science journal Pain, that several mammalian species (rat, mouse, rabbit, cat and horse) adopt a facial expression in response to a noxious stimulus that is consistent with the expression of pain in humans.
+In 2014 the veterinary Journal of Small Animal Practice published an article on the recognition of pain which started, "The ability to experience pain is universally shared by all mammals..." and in 2015 it was reported in the science journal Pain, that several mammalian species (rat, mouse, rabbit, cat and horse) adopt a facial expression in response to a noxious stimulus that is consistent with the expression of pain in humans.